hamedyaghoobian/hamedyaghoobian.github.io-deprecated-/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
-My research interests are in studying computer-mediated practices in everyday life, textual analytics, and integrating Critical Theory into the field of Computer Science.
+I am an assistant professor of computer science at Muhlenberg College in Allentown, PA.
+My research interests are in studying computer-mediated practices in everyday life, textual analytics, and integrating critical theory into the field of computer science.

-I was born and raised in Mashhad, Iran and studied Electrical Engineering before joining UGA.
+I was born and raised in Mashhad, Iran.
 My last name is pronounced /ya-KOO-bee-un/.